bncastle/hix/README.md

 ## Introduction

 Hix removes the need for build.hxml files or command line arguments to the haxe compiler.
-Instead, the compilation flags are stored in the source code where the main class is located using special headers stored in comments near the top of the file.
+Instead, compilation flags are stored in the source code where the main class is located with special commands stored as comments near the top of the file.
+In addition, multiple build configurations can be configured and executed.

 ## Building